ClickCease

 For eCommerce companies, these tools promise to finally deliver online experiences that align seamlessly with consumer behavior.

-By integrating conversational AI with first-generation chatbots or live agent platforms like Gorgias, eCommerce companies can gently nudge customers through the sales funnel with timely reminders and notifications—converting browsers into buyers.
+By integrating conversational AI with first-generation retail chatbots or live agent platforms like Gorgias, eCommerce companies can gently nudge customers through the sales funnel with timely reminders and notifications—converting browsers into buyers.
 Additionally, these systems can “learn” the unique preferences of each customer, suggesting products based on recent searches and past buying behavior.
 Thus, conversational AI not only caters to the customers’ need for immediate, personalized assistance but also helps eCommerce firms increase engagement, build customer loyalty, and boost sales.

 But to see exactly how AI will usher in the next era of conversational shopping, you need to understand the difference between chatbots and conversational AI.